dan4w/Haskell-Cheatsheet/README.md

 2+4*3
 > 14

-Only div 5 2 and 5 `div` 2 act like integer arithmetic in other languages.
+Only div 5 2 and 5 /`div` 2 act like integer arithmetic in other languages.